 If you would like to avoid missing out on your allowable deductions and be more prepared for meeting with a tax professional, read more about what you can write off of the taxes on your Philadelphia investment property.

 Passive or Non-Passive

-One of the most considerable allowances to lower your taxes on your Philadelphia investment property is through depreciation.
-While depreciation involves no cash flow, it allows for a deduction from the taxable income based on gradual deductions.
-Each real estate investment asset class falls under different timelines.
-The land is always in the process of appreciating, so depreciation is only for the improvements.
+One of the most considerable allowances to lower your taxes on your investment property is through depreciation.
+While depreciation involves no cash flow, it allows for Depreciation is one of the most important ways to reduce the taxes you incur on your investment property.
+Depreciation does not include cash flow, but it does permit a deduction from taxable income based on incremental reductions.
+Different timeframes apply to each form of a real estate investment asset.
+Depreciation only applies to improvements as the land is always appreciating.

 Special Loss Allowance

-You should also be aware that through the special loss allowance, you can write off up to $25,000 of the taxes on passive income for your Philadelphia investment property for qualifying individuals.
+Additionally, you should be aware that, for eligible individuals, you can deduct up to $25,000 of the taxes on passive income for your [market city] investment property under the special loss allowance.

 Why not collaborate with a group of experts with real estate investing experience who stay current on how new tax rules affect investors, like a local professional investor?
 Working with our experienced investors will enable you to deduct the taxes on your investment property by assisting you in locating the ideal property for your investment strategy.
 Let the experts at Philly Home Investor assist you in obtaining the greatest returns on your investment.
 Ask about our current selection of the finest properties we have available as well.